Post-Quantum Hybrid Digital Signatures with Hardware-Support for Digital Twins: Proposed Schemes

-In \lahaseskg, it first generates the system-wide parameters, which include the EC-based settings, the maximum number of aggregate signatures to be generated $J$, and the batch size of the messages $L$ (Step 1).
-For a given set of users $\vec{ID}$, it generates the master key $\msk$ (Step 2) (provisioned to \cco), derives the users' private keys $\vec{sk}$ and securely communicates each private key $\sk_n$ to its corresponding user $ID_n$ (Step 3-5).
+In \lahaseskg, it generates system parameters, which include the EC-based settings, the maximum number of generated signatures $J$, and the batch size $L$ (Step 1).
+For a given set of users $\vec{ID}$, it generates the master key $\msk$ and \cco~related keys (Step 2) (provisioned to \cco), derives the users' private keys $\vec{sk}$ and provision each private key $\sk_n$ to its corresponding user $ID_n$ (Step 3-5).

-\lahasescomconstr~offers a secure commitment supply service for verifiers.
-In offline or on-demand mode, the verifier can request the public commitments of any user $ID_n$ and for any given state $j$. \cco~first identifies the user's private/public keys (Step 1).
-It then computes $r_j$ of the requested epoch $j$ (Step 2) and constructs the aggregate public commitment $R_j^{1,L}$ (Step 3), and returns it as an output (Step 4). \lahasessig~computes a compact constant-size signature for a set of $L$ messages.
-The seed $x_j$ and the commitment $r_j$ for the epoch $j$ are first computed (Step 1-2).
-The aggregate signature $s_j^{1,L}$ is computed without incurring expensive EC scalar multiplication, rather with only a few hash calls and modular addition/multiplication per item (Step 3-9).
-The counter is updated and the signature is returned (Steps 10-11).
+\lahasescomconstr~offers a secure commitment supply service for the verifiers.
+In offline or on-demand mode, the verifier can request the public commitments of any user $ID_n$ and for any given state $j$. \cco~ identifies the user's private key and computes $r_j$ of the requested epoch $j$ (Step 1).
+Then, it constructs the aggregate public commitment $R_j^{1,L}$ (Step 2), and returns it as output (Step 3).

+\lahasessig~computes a fixed-length signature for a set of $L$ messages.
+First, it computes the seed $x_j$ and commitment $r_j$ for epoch $j$ (Step 1).
+The aggregate signature $s_j^{1,L}$ is computed without expensive EC scalar multiplications, relying on few \prf~and hash calls, and arithmetic operations per item (Step 3-6).
+Finally, the signer state is updated and the signature is returned (Steps 7-8).

-\lahasesver~can receive the public commitments from \cco~in offline or on-demand mode (Step 1).
-It computes the one-time ephemeral keys $\{e_j^\ell\}_{\ell=1}^{L}$ and derives the aggregate $e_j^{1,L}$ (Step 2-6).
+\lahasesver~can receive the certified public commitments from \cco~either in offline or on-demand mode (Step 1).
+It computes the one-time ephemeral keys $\{e_j^\ell\}_{\ell=1}^{L}$ to recover the aggregate key $e_j^{1,L}$ (Step 3-6).
 Finally, it checks the verification equation and outputs a validation bit (Step 7).